 As for career development, one senior lawyer said those wishing to advance would need "the ear of a partner who has power or influence."
 One junior described "the hierarchical structure" as being "less pyramid more football pitch".

-"The hierarchical structure is flat as a pancake and options for progression up the ladder are slim at best", agreed another in the 2021 survey.
+"The hierarchical structure is flat as a pancake and options for progression up the ladder are slim at best", agreed another.
 "Processes to move up a rung are years-long and arduous."

 But others said the cream was allowed to rise.
 "Can see that the right people get promoted, not just those who shout the loudest", said a junior lawyer.
 Others begged to differ: "Lateral hires seem to be the new thing.
 Promotion from within nigh on impossible unless it seems you have left and come back".